 Contractors or vendors of transportation and logistics firms are subject to HIPAA regulations as well since a business associate is defined as any individual entity who acts as a vendor or subcontractor with access to PHI.
 For the logistics and delivery companies, this means that their software providers and cloud companies, to name a few, have to comply with HIPAA data and privacy standards.

-Who Provides HIPAA Compliant Delivery and Logistics Software?
+Do You Really Need HIPAA Compliant Shipping and Logistics Software?

-Businesses engaged in delivery and logistics often leverage technology, particularly software solutions, to ensure efficient operations of their fleets.
+Simply put: yes, you do.
+Businesses engaged in delivery and logistics often leverage technology to ensure efficient operations of their fleets.
 But given the strict requirement of HIPAA, companies must also find providers that are already certified for HIPAA compliance.

 As a vendor of logistic SaaS of the health industry, DispatchTrack has been engaged in the transportation of patients as well as the delivery of health equipment, and medicine to both individuals and hospitals.